hashing-ai/MonoSLAM/README.md

 The data obtained from each sesor is based on its own co-ordinate system, so the first task is for merging mutliple sensor data is transformation of the co-ordinate system.

 All the co-ordinate systems are uniformly transformed into a global reference frame.
-The Euler angles between the vehicle/camera and the global co-ordinate system are measured from VSLAM (rotation matrix $R;).
+The Euler angles between the vehicle/camera and the global co-ordinate system are measured from VSLAM (rotation matrix).
 The Eular angles of the IMU can be calculated from the sensor.
 </p>

 ## IMU Pose Estimation